glesica/missing-course/assignments/graduate-project.md

 ## Proposal

 Email the instructor with an outline of your proposal.
-You will then meet with the instructor to get feedback and approval.
+You will then meet with the instructor to ensure that your proposed project has the right scope, and is appropriate for the course; you may need to submit a revised proposal after this meeting.
 You may begin this process at any point during the semester.